pytask-dev/pytask/docs/source/tutorials/repeating_tasks_with_different_inputs.md

 ## The id

-Every task has a unique id which can be used to {doc}`select it <selecting_tasks>`.
-The normal id combines the path to the module where the task is defined, a double colon, and the name of the task function.
+Every task has a unique id that can be used to {doc}`select it <selecting_tasks>`.
+The standard id combines the path to the module where the task is defined, a double colon, and the name of the task function.
 Here is an example.

 ```